UserAB1236872/cpp-new/README.md

 Platforms
 ---

 This is tested on MSYS 2 on Windows 10, it likely will not work on other MSYS shells or versions of Windows (currently the Makefile checks against `NT10.0` which I assume means Windows 10.0, I'm not sure how to generalize the check).
-It should also work properly on Darwin and MOST flavors of Windows.
+It should also work properly on Darwin and most standard flavors of Linux.

 When to Use
 ---